brandonssmith/ytdl/README.md

 # YouTube Video Downloader GUI

-A simple and modern graphical user interface for downloading YouTube videos using yt-dlp.
+A simple and modern graphical user interface for downloading YouTube videos using yt-dlp in Windows.
+I suppose that it could work in another OS but I specifically built it for the Windows compatible command line app.

 ## Requirements

 - Python 3.7 or higher
-- yt-dlp.exe (included in this directory)
+- yt-dlp.exe - you can find that at the actual yt-dlp page here: https://github.com/yt-dlp/yt-dlp
 - Required Python packages (listed in requirements.txt)

 ## Setup